elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 in love use their own tongues."
 It is Bulwer Lytton who says: "Persons in the higher ranks of society, so exposed to _ennui,_ are either rendered totally incapable of real love,--or they love far more intensely than those in a lower station".

-Our next Article was by Miss Middleton, and was on: "Time and Time-pieces."
+Our next Article was by Miss [Maria H.] Middleton, and was on: "Time and Time-pieces."

 She spoke of the earliest times and time pieces;--of the heavenly bodies, "set to rule over the day, and over the night,"--of the old myth of Saturn, or Chronos, offspring of Heaven and Earth,--of the measurement of time by the stars, as they became or ceased to be visible in the heavens,--of the Chaldeau shepherds, with their early Astronomy,--of the clepsydra, and of the sun-dials used by the monks in the 12th century,--of the altar at Stonehenge,--of the candles and lanterns of the middle ages,--on to the days of Galileo and to more modern times,--down to the highly improved clocks and watches of the present day.